shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 The `english_analyzer` field uses, at indexing and search time, a pre configured english analyzer of ES.
 The `getType` function defines the unique name for the data type, in this example `blog`.

 ### Additional indexer
-After a data mapping defined, the data can be indexed over the `BlogDataIndexer`, which looks as follow:
+After a data mapping defined, the data can be indexed using the `BlogDataIndexer`, which looks as follow:

 ```php
 <?php